Serpenseth/TigerWallet/README.md

 3. Lightweight.
 TigerWallet barely comsumes any resources.
 It is very light, and easy to run.

 4. You can add any coin* that is listed on a centralized exhange.
    * TigerWallet currently use an API that is free, and it only fetches the price from centralized exchanges.

-5. TigerWallet runs on Windows, Linux, and Mac
+5. TigerWallet runs on Windows, Linux, and Mac*
+   * In theory, it should work in Mac, too, but that has not been tested, yet

 **Features that are currently missing:**